 Whether you apply in Australia or overseas, you should allow three weeks to get a new passport.

 If you need to travel urgently, you can request priority service (an additional fee is payable).
 This will ensure we issue your passport within two working days of receiving everything we need from you.

 Can I lodge my application form online?

 Passport application forms can be filled in and printed online, but not lodged.
-You will need to sign the completed application form in black ink and lodge it at the time of your personal interview, together with all of the supporting documentation listed on the application form.
+You will need to sign the completed application form in black ink and lodge it in person, together with all the needed supporting documentation.

 In Australia most forms are lodged at Australia Post outlets.
-Clients able to demonstrate an urgent need to travel may call APIS on 131 232 to make an appointment to lodge at an Australian Passport Office.
+Clients who can demonstrate an urgent need to travel may call APIS on 131 232 to make an appointment to lodge at an Australian Passport Office.